 EVERY year across the United States, a significant number of students fail to complete their college degrees.

-Furthermore, the National Center for Education Statistics estimates that among first-time, full-time students who started work toward a bachelor’s degree at a four-year institution in 2008, only 60 percent graduated within six years—by 2014.4 At public institutions, the six-year graduation rate hovers around 58 percent; at private, nonprofit institutions it’s 65 percent, while at private, for-profit institutions, it’s only 27 percent.5
+Furthermore, the National Center for Education Statistics estimates that among first-time, full-time students who started work towards a bachelor’s degree at a four-year institution in 2008, only 60 per cent graduated within six years—by 2014.4 At public institutions, the six-year graduation rate hovers around 58 per cent; at private, nonprofit institutions it’s 65 per cent, while at private, for-profit institutions, it’s only 27 per cent.5

 By any measure—whether it's persistence from year one to year two, time to graduation, or the percentage of students who complete their degrees—many postsecondary institutions are falling short.